Sid009hey/wallspace/README.md

 🎟️ Easy to Use
 # Instructions ✨

+📂️ ATTENTION : The pillow library for python must be installed via pip.

 📂️ Paste wallpapers into the wallpaper directory after cloning repository

 📂️ Execute gui.py for a gui version of the app with extra functionality.